nspassov/flickrapi/readme.md

 To run the project please use FlickrAPI.xcworkspace

-I have used FlickrKit to accomplish the API request.
-Once the data for the newest photos is received from the Flickr API, network requests for the actual images are done as the user scrolls the list.
-Data brought by the API is cached in CoreData and persisted across launches.
+I have used FlickrKit for API connectivity.
+Once the data for the newest photos is received from Flickr, network requests for the actual images are made as the user scrolls the list, so the app remains responsive at all times.

+Data brought by the API is cached in CoreData and persisted across launches, so after the intial launch the user will never see an empty screen.
 Only the title of each photo is displayed, although description, tags and author name for each item are also being fetched and cached.
+Vibrancy and blur effects can be added to achieve better looks.

 Let me know if there are any questions.